Green Clubs & Student Advocacy

 I found the Climate Strike to be a perfect example of UC Berkeley’s student culture through activism.
 From the Free Speech Movement to today, students will continue “to fight for what we believe is right,” as Hohner eloquently stated in her speech, addressing the students, university, and community alike.
 Political activism has been and will continue to be instrumental in student experiences here at Cal, as students continue to amplify their voices for a better future.

-Kelsey McIvor is a rising junior Global Studies and Spanish major with intended minors in Education and Journalism.
-All photos by Kelsey McIvor.
+Kelsey McIvor (Class of 2024) wrote this article as a rising junior with Global Studies and Spanish major with intended minors in Education and Journalism.
+All non-archive photos by Kelsey McIvor.